-A full year's depreciation is applied in the year of purchase and none applied in the year of sale.
+Depreciation is applied in the year of purchase.

 Depreciation is calculated on the following bases:

 - Buildings straight-line allocation over the useful life of the property as estimated by the valuer.
 Currently the useful life is between 25-60 years depending on the component type. - Vehicles, plant, furniture and equipment straight line allocation, of each class of assets in the Balance Sheet, over the useful life of the asset as advised by a suitably qualified officer.
 Currently the useful life of these types of assets are 3-15 years.